 /concierge-service-nutrition

-KW “Concierge Nutrition”
+KW “Nutrition Program”

 META: Concierge Service increases energy and promotes all-over wellness through a supported nutrition program designed by Dr. Peter Lantin.

-Concierge Service | Guided Nutrition for Optimal Wellness
+Concierge Service | Guided Nutrition Program for Optimal Wellness

 Our new concierge service focuses on creating health and well-being through superior nutritional support.
-Each customized plan begins with an in-depth consultation with Dr. Peter Lantin.
-Dr. Lantin focuses on your lifestyle and unique nutritional needs.
-A meal plan focused on nutritional patterning is then created with your input.
+Each customized nutrition program begins with an in-depth consultation with Dr. Peter Lantin.
+Dr. Lantin evaluates your lifestyle and unique nutritional needs.
+A meal plan centered around nutritional patterning is then created with your input.
 It is individually tailored to increase energy and improve wellness.
 Dr. Lantin supports your goals every step of the way with fitness advice, meal planning, and personal coaching.

 THE BENEFITS OF OUR CONCIERGE SERVICE